Aïman Maurer

-Aïman Maurer (born 25 September 2004) is a professional footballer who plays as an attacking midfielder for Clermont.
+Aïman Maurer (born 25 September 2004) is a professional footballer who plays as an attacking midfielder for Belgian club RWD Molenbeek.
 Born in France, he is a youth international for Morocco.

+Personal life

+Aïmen Maurer was born in Clermont-Ferrand in the center of France.
+He holds French and Moroccan nationalities.

 Career

 Maurer is a youth product of AF Garenne-Colombes, Paris Saint-Germain, Boulogne-Billancourt, and Red Star, before moving to the youth academy of Clermont in 2019.
 He signed his first professional contract with Clermont on 3 December 2022.
 He made his professional debut with Clermont as a starter in a 2–0 Ligue 1 loss to Monaco on 5 February 2023, and in doing so at the age of 18 and 4 months was their youngest ever professional debutant.

+On 28 December 2023, Maurer joined Dunkerque in Ligue 2 on loan for the rest of the season.

+On 30 January 2025, Maurer signed a two-and-a-half-year contract with RWD Molenbeek in the Belgian second-tier Challenger Pro League.

 International career

-Born in France, Maurer is of Moroccan descent.
-He represented the Morocco U18s at the 2022 Mediterranean Games where he helped them achieve third place.
+Maurer represented the Morocco U18s at the 2022 Mediterranean Games where he helped them achieve third place.